Technical Presenter FAQs

 Where do I find information on technical disciplines soliciting presentations?

-View the event's Call for Papers.
+View the Call for Technical Briefings.

 How do I submit to an event?

-Visit the event webpage and click the Submit an Abstract or Manage Submissions button.
+Go to the event webpage and click the Submit an Abstract or Manage Submissions button.
 View log in instructions on the Abstract Submission Process & Requirements webpage.

 Are there submission fees or membership restrictions?